-- B. Charges against multiple students involved in the same incident may be heard in a single case only if each student defendant consents to such a proceeding. - C. Pursuant to the Campus Security Act, in cases of alleged sexual assault, the accuser and the accused are entitled to have the same opportunities to have others present during a disciplinary proceeding. - D. Pursuant to FERPA, victims of crimes of violence must be notified of the results of the disciplinary proceeding of the alleged assailant.
-"Results" means the name of the student assailant, the violation charged or committed, the essential findings supporting the conclusion that the violation was committed, the sanction if any is imposed, the duration of the sanction and the date the sanction was imposed. - E. When a student with a disability is charged with an offense, the institution will assure that all requirements of Section 504 of the Rehabilitation Act and the Americans With Disabilities Act are met.
+- A. If the formal charge is also the subject of pending criminal charges, the institution must, at a minimum, allow an attorney advisor to accompany the student to the hearing. - B. Charges against multiple students involved in the same incident may be heard in a single case only if each student defendant consents to such a proceeding. - C. In cases of alleged sexual misconduct, both parties are entitled to the same opportunities to have others present during a disciplinary proceeding. - D. Victims of crimes of violence must be notified of the results of the disciplinary proceeding of the alleged assailant.
+"Results" means the name of the student assailant, the violation charged or committed, the essential findings supporting the conclusion that the violation was committed, the sanction if any is imposed, the duration of the sanction and the date the sanction was imposed.